barKoderSDK/capacitor-plugin/README.md

 setCloseSessionOnResultEnabled(options: { enabled: boolean; }) => Promise<any>
 ```

+Enables or disables the automatic closing of the scanning session upon detecting a barcode result

 | Param         | Type                               |
 | ------------- | ---------------------------------- |
 | **`options`** | <code>{ enabled: boolean; }</code> |